tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-formation/delete.md

                 -qqq: Suppress all output

     -r, --recursive
-            Recursively delete all local objects associated with this Formation
+            Recursively delete all local definitions associated with this Formation

         --remote
-            Delete remote Formations (this is set by default, use --no-remote to skip)
+            Delete remote Formation Instances (this is set by default, use --no-remote to skip)

     -S, --stateless
             Ignore local state files, do not read from or write to them